 Children can play nicely with others when they:

-As an adult, when you meet a person for the first time, it’s common to ask their name and what they do for a living.
+As an adult, when you meet a person for the first time, it’s common to ask about their name and what they do for a living.
 This is a learned behaviour.
 Children will often play together in a playground or park for hours without ever knowing each other’s names.

 It’s never too early to learn some basic courtesies such as asking someone’s name and what their interests are.
-Teach your child to introduce themselves, so they make new friends feel at ease straight away.
+Teach your child to introduce themselves, so they make new friends and feel at ease straight away.

 Everyone is different.
-Teaching children to respect and appreciate difference from a young age can not only help to create a kinder world, but will also mean they play nicely with others.
+Teaching children to respect and appreciate the difference from a young age can not only help to create a kinder world but will also mean they play nicely with others.
 Teach them to be curious but respectful of others, and to never leave someone out.

 Whenever children play together, there is usually some conflict that arises.
 They argue over toys and play equipment, accidentally injure each other or disagree on what game they should play next.
 Be careful not to step in when these types of conflicts occur.
-Allow your child to problem solve and negotiate with their peers to solve the issue.
+Allow your child to problem-solve and negotiate with their peers to solve the issue.
 If things get heated, step in and help them talk through their problems and find a solution that works for everyone.